Indian National Army: Subhas Chandra Bose

 Subhas Chandra Bose was the ideal person to lead a rebel army into India came from the very beginning of F Kikan's work with captured Indian soldiers.
 Mohan Singh himself, soon after his first meeting with Fujiwara, had suggested that Bose was the right leader of a nationalist Indian army.
 A number of the officers and troops – including some who now returned to prisoner-of-war camps and some who had not volunteered in the first place – made it known that they would be willing to join the INA only if it was led by Subhas Bose.
 Bose was a nationalist.
 He had joined the Gandhian movement after resigning from a prestigious post in the Indian Civil Service in 1922, quickly rising in the Congress and being incarcerated repeatedly by the Raj.
 By late 1920s he and Nehru were considered the future leaders of the Congress.
 In the late 1920s, he was amongst the first Congress leaders to call for complete independence from Britain (Purna Swaraj), rather than the previous Congress objective of India becoming a British dominion.
 In Bengal, he was repeatedly accused by Raj officials of working with the revolutionary movement.
 Under his leadership, the Congress youth group in Bengal was organised into a quasi-military organisation called the Bengal Volunteers.
 Bose deplored Gandhi's pacifism; Gandhi disagreed with Bose's confrontations with the Raj.
 The Congress's working committee, including Nehru, was predominantly loyal to Gandhi.
 While openly disagreeing with Gandhi, Bose won the presidency of Indian National Congress twice in the 1930s.
 His second victory came despite opposition from Gandhi.
 He defeated Gandhi's favoured candidate, Bhogaraju Pattabhi Sitaramayya, in the popular vote, but the entire working committee resigned and refused to work with Bose.
-Bose resigned from the Congress presidency and founded his own faction, the All India Forward Bloc.
+Bose resigned from the Congress presidency and founded his own faction within the Congress, the All India Forward Bloc.